Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Refinancing saves your dollars.

 Saving money is one of the biggest reasons to refinance.
+For instance, if your credit score has improved since you took out the original loan, you might qualify for better terms.
 You can switch to a lower interest rate, which will cut down on your monthly payments.

 Johnston cited high interest rates as a top reason to consolidate your debts into a more affordable business line of credit or loan.
 However, there may be strings attached.
 “You may be required to offer a personal guarantee or some other form of collateral,” he told us.